|

 itself?
 The fact

 it.
-Everyone likes it, but some are in a better
+Everyone likes pleasure, but some are in a better

 position than others to get